The White Sister (1923 film)

 The White Sister is a 1923 American silent drama film starring Lillian Gish and Ronald Colman, directed by Henry King, and belatedly released by Metro Pictures.
-It was based on the 1909 novel of the same name by Francis Marion Crawford.
-It is the second of four adaptations of the novel, preceded by a 1915 production and followed by a 1933 sound film, starring Helen Hayes and Clark Gable, and a 1960 Mexican production.
+It was based on the 1909 play of the same name by Francis Marion Crawford and Walter Hackett.
+It is the second of four adaptations of the play, preceded by a 1915 production and followed by a 1933 sound film, starring Helen Hayes and Clark Gable, and a 1960 Mexican production.

 Plot

 Angela Chiaromonte and Captain Giovanni Severini are deeply in love, but Angela's wealthy father, Prince Chiaromonte, does not know this and arranges her marriage, without her knowledge, to the son of Count del Ferice.
 However, the prince dies in an accident.

 While Angela grieves, her older half-sister, the Marchesa di Mola, looks through their late father's papers and secretly burns one of them.
 No will can be found, so not only does the entire estate go to the Marchesa, but because the prince's second marriage was not registered with the civil authorities, it is not legally valid, making Angela "nobody".
 With that, Count del Ferice dissolves the marriage contract between Angela and his son.

 The Marchesa orders Angela to leave the palace that very day, revealing that she has always hated her stepsister for "whining" her way into their father's affection and for taking Giovanni, the only man she ever loved.
 Madame Bernard, Angela's companion and chaperone, takes her in.

 Giovanni finds her, but has some bad news.
 He has been appointed to command an expedition to Africa and must leave the next morning.
 However, he promises they will be married the day he returns.

 His camp is attacked by Arabs, and Italian newspapers announce that all have been massacred.
 When Angela hears the news, she becomes catatonic.
 She is taken to the Santa Giovanna d'Aza hospital, which is run by nuns.
 After several days, the painter Durand, himself hopelessly in love with Angela, paints a portrait of Giovanni and brings it to the hospital, hoping it will help.
 Angela at first mistakes it for Giovanni, kissing it several times, but then comes to her senses.
 After a while, she informs Monsignor Seracinesca, an old family friend, that she intends to become a nun, a white sister, in honor of Giovanni.